sragvisai/H1B_Visa-Prediction/README.md

 1. Employee form
 2. Navigation between the pages.
 3. Login Module with encryption -> Need a database?
+4. Static checks

 Issues :
-1. Always getting the approved message.-> Because we are getting undefined from the server.js
+1. Always getting the approved message.-> Because we are getting undefined from the server.js -> Resolved
-2. An error is getting logged in the python console for the Trial.py
+2. An error is getting logged in the python console for the Trial.py -> not seeing now